Wisconsin OWI Defense Attorneys

 Operating with a Restricted Controlled Substance:

 Additionally, Wisconsin law penalizes driving with any detectable amount of a restricted controlled substance in your blood.
-Unlike OWI and PAC, this charge doesn’t require proving impairment at the time of driving—merely the presence of the substance is sufficient for a charge.
+Similar to the PAC charge, this charge doesn’t require proving impairment at the time of driving—merely the presence of the restricted controlled substance is sufficient for a charge.

 Facing an Operating While Intoxicated (OWI) charge demands a proactive and thorough defense approach.
 At DK Anderson, S.C., we commit to leveraging every possible avenue to build a strong defense on your behalf.
 This includes a meticulous review of all evidence against you, starting with the request for squad car videos from your arrest.